jtgry/AAS/_html_pages/Links/index-copy.md

 Archaeological and Historical websites that may be of interest to members:

+[Guidelines for Archaeological&nbsp; Survey and Testing Investigations in Alabama](http://ahc.alabama.gov/section106PDFs/Policy%20for%20Archaeological%20Survey%20and%20Testing%20in%20Alabama.pdf) (links to Alabama Historical Commision's website)

 **Alabama State Government Agencies:**

 * [Alabama Department of Archives and History](http://archives.state.al.us/)